unoplatform/uno.extensions/doc/07-Navigation.md

 A region needs to be defined in XAML using one of these attached properties

 **Region.Attached = true/false**
-Indicates that a region should be attached to the specified FrameworkElement.
+Indicates that a region should be attached to the specified `FrameworkElement`.

 **Region.Name = "region"**
 This defines the name of any region that gets created below the FrameworkElement where the Region.Name attribute is set.